-The qualitative judgements taken throughout this article represent a position on how the scandal unfolded, including an assessment of source reliability and the events of the HLO, that is inescapably part of the continued development of these events.
+The qualitative judgments taken throughout this article represent a position on how the scandal unfolded, including an assessment of source reliability and the events of the HLO, that is inescapably part of the continued development of these events.
 This article therefore cannot hold on to a pretense of complete objectivity.
-Furthermore, judgements of strategic intent are especially tentative in this environment.
+Furthermore, judgments of strategic intent are especially tentative in this environment.
 Although the HLO considered here sought to induce normative dissonance, a separate and possibly secondary strategic goal may simply to be to instill doubt and uncertainty about the event itself — the operations may have been designed to generate apathy rather than condemnation.
 Measuring HLO impact against that aim would be still more difficult.

 Nonetheless, this article has several implications for strategic cyber competition.
-It highlights the risks of engaging in HLO operations, which can easily backfire and create scandal around the operation itself, rather than its intended subject.
+It highlights the risks of engaging in hack-and-leak operations, which can easily backfire and create scandal around the operation itself, rather than its intended subject.
 It emphasizes that cyber threats to the United States from adversarial states such as Russia and China should not be the only policy focus, as states that are strong military allies and strategic partners also employ cyber techniques to influence U.S. domestic politics.
 Such relationships mean that the strategic options for interference available to allied actors are limited, making covert cyber operations even more attractive.
 Such actors seek to bend rules and norms around interactions between allies, carefully pushing boundaries rather than breaking them.
-The involvement of multiple commercial entities, from cybersecurity companies to the less frequently noticed actions of PR agencies, makes clear rule-setting even more difficult.
-Finally, the erratic dance between kāshif and makshūf in hack-and-leak operations means that their impact is difficult to determine, let alone predict, both for perpetrators and targets.
+The involvement of multiple commercial entities, from cyber security companies to the less frequently noticed actions of PR agencies, makes clear rule-setting even more difficult.
+Finally, the erratic dance between kāshif and makshūf in HLO means that their impact is difficult to determine, let alone predict, both for perpetrators and targets.
 Successes are likely to be temporary, creating just enough pressure and distraction to prevent action in other areas.
 In a landscape of permanently competing narratives, this kāshif/makshūf dynamic is never fully decided and a new scandal, especially one revolving around illicit hacking, can open a crucial window of opportunity for adversaries.

 James Shires is an assistant professor in Cybersecurity Governance at the Institute of Security and Global Affairs, University of Leiden, in the Netherlands.
 He is also a nonresident fellow with the Cyber Statecraft Initiative at the Atlantic Council.
 He was formerly a postdoctoral fellow at the Cyber Project of the Belfer Center for Science and International Affairs, Harvard Kennedy School, where the bulk of the research for this paper was conducted.

-The author would like to thank the editors of the special issue, Max Smeets and Robert Chesney, and the editors of Texas National Security Review, Doyle Hodges and Gregory Brew, for their feedback, assistance, and encouragement throughout the process.
+Acknowledgements: The author would like to thank the editors of the special issue, Max Smeets and Robert Chesney, and the editors of Texas National Security Review, Doyle Hodges and Gregory Brew, for their feedback, assistance, and encouragement throughout the process.
 I would also like to thank two anonymous reviewers for their insightful comments, although of course all remaining errors are mine.
 Finally, I would like to thank everyone at the Belfer Center Cyber Project and elsewhere who provided feedback on this article prior to publication, including several earlier drafts, in no particular order: Andrew Leber, Bruce Schneier, David Eaves, Julia Voo, Lauren Zabierek, and Talia Gifford.

 Image: Max Pixel